Nethereum/Nethereum.BlockchainStorage/README.md

 # Nethereum Blockchain Store

-## Upcoming Changes
-**WARNING** - THIS DESIGN AND DOCUMENTATION ARE CURRENTLY BEING UPDATED.
-The solution is being split to allow processing libraries to exist separately from the storage.

-Temporarily - the processing code has been put in to the Nethereum.BlockchainProcessing namespace and in to the Processing folder of the solution.
-This will shortly be moved to another repo and referenced from Nuget.

 ## Blockchain Storage

 The Nethereum blockhain store is a library that allows the retrieving and storage of the Ethereum Blockchain by connecting a Node using RPC.

 The current implementation processes and stores Blocks, Transactions, Logs, Contracts and the VM Stack.

-The VM is specific for Geth, so if connecting to another implementation the VM will need to be disabled.
+The VM Stack retrieval/parsing is specific for Geth, so if connecting to another implementation the VM will need to be disabled.

 All the repositories are abstracted through interfaces providing easy replacement.